ericknappe/countdowns/README.md

-# WXPN 885 Greatest Cover Songs – Countdown Dashboard
+# WXPN 885 Greatest Cover Songs – Countdown Dashboards

 This repository contains a **single‑page, self‑contained dashboard app** created for exploring the
 **WXPN 885 Greatest Cover Songs** countdown.
-Additional dashboards have been added for other ***WXPN Countdowns**
+Additional dashboards have been added for other **WXPN Countdowns**

 The dashboard is designed to be:
 - fast